 Volunteer assignments aim to enhance the country’s economic growth, through support to social enterprises and organisations that enable the private sector.
-Through support to organisational development, volunteers are enhancing the effectiveness of the Union of Myanmar Chamber of Commerce and Industry and the Mandalay Chamber.
-The number of social enterprises - businesses established for social purposes - are growing in Myanmar.
-Australian volunteers are supporting such organisations through specialised positions, like chef trainers, or developing skills in business management.
+In organisational development, volunteers are enhancing the effectiveness of the Union of Myanmar Chamber of Commerce and Industry and the Mandalay Chamber.
+The number of social enterprises is growing in Myanmar, and Australian volunteers are supporting these organisations through specialised positions like chef trainers, or developing skills in business management.

 Supporting post-conflict and humanitarian efforts

-The volunteer assignments along the Thai-Myanmar border aim to improve the health, including psycho-social support/mental health; education and disability inclusion amongst the refugee populations.
+Volunteer assignments along the Thai-Myanmar border have aimed to improve health (including psycho-social support/mental health), education and disability inclusion among the refugee populations.
 Within Myanmar, volunteer assignments are supporting government and international organisations in the peace building efforts.